metacpan/metacpan-cpan-extracted/distros/C/Clone-Choose/README.md

 The use of `@Clone::Choose::BACKENDS` is discouraged and will be deprecated as soon as anyone provides a better idea.

+# PACKAGE METHODS

+## backend

+`backend` tells the caller about the dynamic chosen backend:

+    use Clone::Choose;
+    say Clone::Choose->backend; # Clone

+This method currently exists for debug purposes only.

+## get\_backends

+`get_backends` returns a list of the currently supported backends.

 # AUTHOR